Jahongir2007/auth-verify/README.md

 - 🗝️ Passwordless login & registration with passkey/webauthn
 - 🌎 Oauth 2.0 integration with providers
 - 🧰 Extensible — add your own integrations easily
+- 🔗 Frontend integration for creating QR codes of TOTP and verifying OTP codes and sending data for backend

 ---